Bitch Better Have My Money: Music video

 The video was directed by Rihanna and Megaforce, with cinematography from Benoît Debie, and was filmed in April 2015 in Los Angeles, with the boat scene being filmed at Marina Del Rey.

 The official trailer for the music video was released on June 28, 2015, at the BET Awards.
 The trailer captured a cryptic storyline: a rich woman, identity unknown, gets herself ready in her lavish apartment, clothes on and purse gathered in her arms, kisses her partner goodbye, and enters a dimly-lit elevator.
 As this occurs, Rihanna, wearing dark makeup, pulls up to the apartment complex at night.
 She opens up her car's trunk and pulls out a large suitcase.
 Struggling with the suitcase, she too enters the elevator.
 In one scene, the elevator doors close on the two standing women.
 In the next, the doors open and Rihanna struts out, alone, except for her heavy suitcase.
 The full video, which is seven minutes long, was released on Thursday, July 2, 2015, and was rated MA for graphic violence, nudity, and adult language.
-In France, the music video is broadcast after 10:30 pm with a warning Not advised for kids under 12 years old (in French déconseillé aux moins de 12 ans).
-The video stars Rihanna, Mads Mikkelsen, Eric Roberts, Rachel Roberts, Sita Abellán and Sanam.
+In France, the music video was broadcast after 10pm on music channels with a warning Not advised for kids under 12 years old (in French déconseillé aux moins de 12 ans) following the graphic violence, nudity and sexual scenes its content, although it was broadcast with blurring.

 The actual plot of the video involves Rihanna and friends intoxicating and then later sadistically torturing the woman (Rachel Roberts), and also her corrupt accountant husband (Mads Mikkelsen), who has been stealing money.
 A video was later posted on Metro.com of deleted scenes from the video, showing the torture of the accountant in greater detail.
 The music video was inspired by Rihanna's real life experience with an accountant who cheated her of her money.

 On November 18, 2016, it surpassed 100 million views, becoming the first age-restricted Vevo Certified video to reach that mark.